7hat/rsa-python/README.md

 # rsa-python
-RSA demo based on python 2.7
+A RSA demo based on python 2.7